Inmate saves infant from locked SUV using car theft skills

-NEW PORT RICHEY, Florida --A group of deputies and some unlikely good Samaritans rushed to help save a one-year-old locked in a SUV.
+NEW PORT RICHEY, Florida --A group of deputies and some unlikely good Samaritans rushed to help save a 1-year-old locked in a SUV.

 The mother of the infant says her husband strapped their daughter into a car seat and tossed the keys in the front seat.
 When he closed the back door, he realized the Chevy Tahoe was locked.